-Criminal Chief Peter F. Schenck leads the criminal division, which consists of 93 Assistant United States Attorneys.
+Criminal Chief Peter F. Schenck leads the criminal division, which consists of 93 Assistant United States Attorneys supervised by a Division Chief and two Deputy Chiefs.
 For management purposes, the criminal division is divided into eight teams.
 Attorneys in the criminal division are assigned to teams and the team leader serves as an administrative head of the team.
 Our criminal assistants are generalists within all areas of criminal law.

 The team leaders also serve as subject matter chiefs.
 They maintain expertise in these areas and maintain relationships with the investigative agencies in their subject matter.
 The sections are:

 - Economic Crimes

 - Health Care and Government Fraud and Environmental Crimes

 - Narcotics and OCDETF

 - Official Corruption, Tax Fraud and Civil Rights

 - Computer Crimes, Child Exploitation and Intellectual Property Crimes

 The criminal division also includes approximately 51 Special Assistant U.S. Attorneys assigned from other federal agencies and local prosecutors' offices to handle firearms offenses and other matters.